-Open grassy areas where the soil is loose at a height of between of 1 to 2 miles above sea level.
+Habitat: Open grassy areas where the soil is loose at a height of between of 1 to 2 miles above sea level.

-This particular pitcher plant is known to be native only on Mount Kinabalu and Mount Tamboyukon in Sabah, on the island of Borneo.
+Range: This particular pitcher plant is known to be native only on Mount Kinabalu and Mount Tamboyukon in Sabah, on the island of Borneo.

 Diet: Carnivores – they eat mainly insects but larger plants may eat small rats, lizards, and birds.

-Flowers are formed on a branched flower stem.
+Family Life: Flowers are formed on a branched flower stem.
 The flowers have a strong sugar smell and are brownish-yellow in color.
 The male and female flowers grow on separate plants.
 They are insect-pollinated, the primary agents being flies, moths, wasps, and butterflies.
 Seeds are typically produced in a four-sided capsule, which may contain 50 to 500 wind-distributed seeds, consisting of a central embryo and two wings, one on either side.

 Connecticut’s Beardsley Zoo is dedicated to acquainting a diverse public to the delicate balance that exists between living things and their environment.
 Connecticut's Beardsley Zoo is a 501(c)(3) not for profit owned and operated by the Connecticut Zoological Society.